Dunnellon Boys & Girls Club of Dunnellon hosting fundraiser dinner

 Spruce Creek Preserve volunteers recently donated supplies to the Club through one of their “Blessing Bags” projects, and Oak Run couple Tom and Janis Holte-Pavlatos donated 50 hand-painted rocks by Janis to the Club.

-If you’d like to attend or sponsor, contact Club director Anthony Henderson at 352-462-9797 or ahenderson@bgcofmarion.com
+If you’d like to attend or sponsor, contact Club director Anthony Henderson at 352-462-9797 or ahenderson@bgcof marion.com.

 (0) comments